StrangeBeeCorp/docs/docs/flow/configuration/environment-variables.md

 ## S3 credentials

 The two object storage credentials travel together: the application rejects a configuration where exactly one of them is set.
-Only `BEEFLOW_SECRET_S3_SECRET_ACCESS_KEY` is strictly required in `.env`.
+Of the pair, only `BEEFLOW_SECRET_S3_SECRET_ACCESS_KEY` is strictly required in `.env`.
 Docker Compose refuses to start without it, while `S3_ACCESS_KEY_ID` falls back to `orchestrator` when unset or absent.

 What matters is that the pair the `orchestrator` service uses matches what the `init-s3-store` container provisioned.
 Since both read the same two variables, they can't disagree unless `.env` is edited between the two starts.
 For the full behavior, including what changing a credential after first start involves, see the [blob store section](flow-configuration.md#blob-store) of the application configuration.